-2020 €000 2019 €000
+2021 €000 2020 €000

-Fees of service provider (Pobal) 89 83
+Fees of service provider (Pobal) - 89

 Bank Charges 1 1

-90 84
+1 90

-Pobal receives an annual service fee for its administration of certain projects in receipt of Dormant Accounts Fund disbursements.
-The fee is paid by the Department of Rural and Community Development and reimbursed from the Dormant Accounts Fund.
-Due to a process change where service fees for allocated projects are borne directly by the departments in receipt of Fund disbursements, it is not expected the Dormant Accounts Fund will be liable for this fee in 2021.
+Pobal received an annual service fee for its administration of certain projects in receipt of Dormant Accounts Fund disbursements.
+The fee was paid by the Department of Rural and Community Development and reimbursed from the Dormant Accounts Fund.
+Due to a process change where service fees for allocated projects are borne directly by the departments in receipt of Fund disbursements, the Dormant Accounts Fund was no longer liable for this fee from 2020 onwards.